Return to articles

 Cable Modem Internet in Rural Areas

 Cable Internet relies on the same infrastructure as cable television—those copper cables that run beneath your neighborhood.
 This means you can likely find cable Internet anywhere that you would also find cable television service.
-Internet access will require the use of a cable modem, which can usually be either rented from the provider or you can purchase your own separately.
+Internet access will require the use of a cable modem and a WiFi router (if you need wireless connectivity), which can usually be either rented from the provider or you can purchase your own separately.
 Cable is typically faster than a DSL or satellite connection, and it is highly reliable.
 You also won’t see outages during major weather events, such as thunderstorms.

 Below are some possible options for cable Internet in rural locations.
 Depending on the ISP and where you’re located, download speeds range from 60 - 1,000 Mbps and prices range from $20 - $110 a month.
 Here are some good rural Internet options: